← Back to 史記

 使

 In the seventh year, he met with King Hui of Wei at Du Ping.
 In the eighth year, they battled with Wei at Yuan Li and had merit.
-In the tenth year, Wei Yang became Great Good Maker, led troops to surround Wei's An Yi, and surrendered it.
-In the twelfth year, they made Xian Yang, built Ji Que, and Qin moved its capital there.
+In the tenth year, Wei Yang became Grand Liangzao, led troops in surrounding Wei’s Anyi, and compelled its surrender.
+In the twelfth year, they built Xianyang and its palace gate towers, and Qin moved the capital there.
 They combined the various small townships and gatherings into large counties, each county with one magistrate, making forty-one counties.
 For the fields they opened Qian Mo.
 The eastern lands crossed the Luo.
 In the fourteenth year, they first made taxes.
 In the nineteenth year, the Son of Heaven conferred hegemony.
 In the twentieth year, all the feudal lords congratulated him.
 Qin had nobleman Shao Guan lead troops to assemble the feudal lords at Feng Ze for an audience with the Son of Heaven.

 56